Shared Instances

 Using Prefixes

+to avoid data collisions.
 The downside of using a prefix over different databases is that cache flushes are global.
 If site A flushes the object cache, then site B and C will also be flushed.

 define('WP_REDIS_CONFIG', [